-If a home you like is "pending" or "under contract" don't panic!
+If a home you like is "pending" or "under contract"don't panic!

-Don't shy away from a home because it is "pending" or "under contract."
 Pending contracts do fall through occasionally, so keep it on your list, especially if it checks all your boxes.
+I can reach out to the Listing Agent with questions, as well.